theoptips/mentor_FAQ/FAQ.md

 # FAQ for Udacity Intro to Machine Learning Nanodegree | Mentorship FAQ

 # FAQ
+- FAQ 000	When in doubt email support@udacity.com Ans: 000
 - FAQ 001	Error VGG object has no attribute error.
 Ans: 001, 002
 - FAQ 002	How to access hidden layers of Pytorch pre-trained model Ans: 001, 002
 - FAQ 003 	How to access a Pytorch Sequential object Ans: 001, 002